-OCEANIC LINKAGES.
-The science of Arctic influences on the circulation of the North Atlantic is much more mature than that for atmospheric linkages.

-Outflows from the Arctic Ocean at the surface and middepth reach the overflows and the deep-water formation sites in the subpolar North Atlantic that feed into the meridional overturning circulation (MOC) and the subpolar gyre (SPG) circulation.
-There has been consensus at the workshop that changes in the density of these outflows, for example, due to freshwater or sea ice export from the Arctic or runoff from Greenland, affect the subpolar North Atlantic in several ways: change of dense water formation in the Labrador Sea, change of the MOC strength, and change of the SPG intensity.
-Great salinity anomalies observed during the second half of the twentieth century are well-known examples for the Arctic-Atlantic interplay.
+The science of Arctic influences on the circulation of the North Atlantic is much more mature 116 than that for atmospheric linkages.
+Outflows from the Arctic Ocean at the surface and mid-depth 117 reach the overflows and the deep-water formation sites in the sub-polar North Atlantic that feed 118 into the meridional overturning circulation (MOC) and the sub-polar gyre (SPG) circulation.
+There has been consensus at the workshop that changes in the density of these outflows, for example due 120 to freshwater or sea ice export from the Arctic or runoff from Greenland, affect the sub-polar 121 North Atlantic in several ways: change of dense water formation in the Labrador Sea, change of 122 the MOC strength, change of the SPG intensity.
+Great Salinities Anomalies observed during the 123 second half of the 20th century are well-known examples for the Arctic-Atlantic interplay.

-At the same time, inflow changes of heat and salt from the subpolar North Atlantic into the Arctic and Nordic Seas impact heat and freshwater storage of the northern basins, sea ice cover, ocean-atmosphere heat exchange, and possibly even the atmospheric circulation.
+At the same time inflow changes of heat and salt from the sub-polar North Atlantic into the ocean-atmosphere heat exchange and possibly even the atmospheric circulation.